 • Extra weekly tutorial lab for pre-academic Foundations

-Level students • Individual tutoring for mid-level students needing additional help • Outstanding university Writing Center that emphasizes
+Level students • Outstanding university Writing Center that supports

-• ELA Club offers field trips and social activities for ELA students • ELA students participate in intramural sports at DePaulds • ELA students regularly attend DePaul University social events • Service Leaning and volunteer opportunities available
+• ELA Club offers field trips and social activities for ELA students • ELA students can participate in intramural sports • ELA students regularly attend DePaul University social events • Service Leaning and volunteer opportunities available

 The English Language Academy’s location in the cultural heart of Chicago gives ELA students easy access to one of the richest social and cultural experiences available anywhere.
 Our students also enjoy broad access to diverse student organizations and activities at DePaul University, one of the ten largest private universities in the United States.

 How long does it take to process my application?